nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/standard-high-availability-nuxeo-cluster-architecture.md

 We see here how applications can be merged.
 1. The load balancers are usually deployed on separate machines from where the Nuxeo server nodes will be, as otherwise stopping a Nuxeo node could have consequences on serving the requests.
 2. On the machines where Nuxeo server nodes will be installed, a reverse proxy can be installed as well.
 It is lightweight, and having a reverse proxy for each Nuxeo node makes sense: if it fails for some reason, only the Nuxeo node behind it will be affected.
-3. Redis can be installed on the same machine as Nuxeo server: our Redis usage is usually low enough for that.
+3. Redis if used can be installed on the same machine as Nuxeo server: our Redis usage is usually low enough for that.
 4. Elasticsearch nodes have to be installed on dedicated machines for performance reasons.
 Elasticsearch uses half of the machine's memory for its heap and half for the system, and is not designed to share memory with another application using the JVM.
+5. Kafka cluster is better on dedicated machines for isolation purpose.

 ### Compact Deployment With Limited Failover